 Janos Starker "You have to have confidence before you put your hands on the instrument".

 Ms. Smith has a bachelors in performance from Oberlin Conservatory under the late Richard Kapuscinski, formerly a member of the Boston Symphony Orchestra.
-She went on to complete a Masters in Music under Bernard Greenhouse of the Beaux Arts Trio.
-After doing two more years of post graduate study with Mr. Greenhouse, she later worked with Janos Starker over a 2 year period from 2010-2012.
-At the Tanglewood Music Festival she performed under Colin Davis, Michael Tillson Thomas, Seji Ozawa, and Gunther Schuller.
-In master class Suzanne has worked with Lynn Harell at the Scotia Festival, Jules Eskin at the Sarasota Festival, Rya Garbasova at the Cleveland Institute, and more.
-Suzanne studied the Suzuki method in the 1980s with Evon Tate, Gilda Barston, and was honored to have a meeting with Dr. Suzuki himself in 1970.
+She went on to complete a Masters in Music under Bernard Greenhouse of the Beaux Arts Trio at S. U. N. Y. After doing two more years of post graduate study with Mr. Greenhouse in New York, she later worked with Janos Starker over a 2 year period from 2010-2012.
 She has preformed as chamber musician, soloist, and orchestral performer throughout her life.
-Presently she is principal cellist of the Montpelier, VT.
-Chamber Orchestra and performs as part of Vermont Virtuosi in Vermont.
+Presently she is the principal cellist of the Montpelier, VT.
+Chamber Orchestra and performs as part of Vermont Virtuosi in Vermont and is semi retired.

 Suzanne Smith